Home » Frequently Asked Questions About Brain and Spinal Injuries

 Locked in syndrome can occur from any injury or illness that results in both quadriplegia and the inability to communicate verbally but does not affect the person’s cognitive functioning.
 In...

-More: What Are The Causes Of Locked In Syndrome? »
+More: What Are the Most Common Medical Causes of Locked-In Syndrome? »

 Locked in syndrome is not common.
 In fact, it’s an extremely rare condition with fewer than one case diagnosed per million people.
 Locked in syndrome leaves the person with an...